-Anyways, so today I wanted to dispel some legal myths about blogging.
+Today I wanted to dispel some legal myths about blogging.
 There’s a ton of info out there and I know it can be super confusing.
-So today is all about putting those myths out there and sharing what you really should know!
+So today is all about putting these 7 legal myths about blogging to rest and sharing what you really need to know!

 Oh and before we get into it – as a reminder, I am an attorney, but I’m not your attorney.
 The information on this blog is not legal advice and you should contact an attorney for more specific technical advice.